duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 The main cSLAM repository is [here](https://github.com/duckietown/duckietown-cslam).
 When we refer to configuration files or scripts, they will be here.
 Clone it for easy access.

+There are also more detailed about the code, different configuration parameters and how to maintain it.

 ## Introduction to cSLAM

 TODO: Put a description, illustrations and explanation of what cSLAM is, the different parts of it, how they communicate, what's the general philosophy, etc.